edgware/edgware.github.io/docs/using_edgware/producer.md

 Note that registration only needs to be done once.
 The information will persist in the Edgware Registry until it is either explicitly deleted or the Registry is re-initialised.
 If Edgware is being used with a pre-configured system then registration might be done as part of the installation process.

-Whilst this page focusses on a producer of information, Edgware systems will often be both producers and consumers.
+Whilst this page focuses on a producer of information, Edgware systems will often be both producers and consumers.
 The *system type* defines that a system has inputs, outputs or both.

 ### Register a platform